ParticulaCode/GoCubeUnityPlugin/README.md

 	// Get if the cube is solved or not connectedGoCube.IsSolved()

-There are more commands that you can check out in the Sphero class.
+There are more commands that you can check out in the IOnlineCube class.

 #### Notifications, Asynchronous Messaging, and Responses